-Aspects that were given special focus are concepts of leadership, leadership styles, leadership qualities, impact of leadership to teachers in teachers' performance and school performance in Kalongo sub-county Nakasongola secondary schools, while leadership practices of school head teachers of secondary schools has not yet established.
+Aspects that were given special focus are concepts of leadership, leadership styles, leadership qualities, impact of leadership to teachers in teachers' performance and school performance in Nambale sub-county Iganga secondary schools, while leadership practices of school head teachers of secondary schools has not yet established.
 There are no studies which relate directly head teacher leadership styles and teachers performance in secondary schools level in Uganda context.
-This knowledge gap justified need for the current study.
-To attain the purpose of the study, the case study design was employed.
-With this design the focus was mainly on qualitative inquiry.
-Respondents from who data was generated were of various categories: 3 heads of schools, 15 teachers.
-Data was sought analyzed manually.
+This knowledge gap justified need for the current stud to attain the Performance hence problems that affect teachers not to achieve better performances upon by the head teachers as required.